allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 ### Required materials

+There is no textbook for this course, though the instructor will provide you with some light background reading to better understand the task at-hand.
+While this reading isn't _required per se_, it is highly recommended as many of the design decisions that you may make later in the course manifest several less durable (i.e. "squishy") ideas about world building and design.

 #### Course technologies

 The technologies underlying this course are all hosted and provided free of charge.
 The follow list attempts an exhaustive catalog of the various